CarstenFrommhold/MatchClassifier/README.md

 # MatchClassifier

-Predictions of football matches for the german bundesliga.
+This repo aims to predict odds of football matches for the german bundesliga.
+Note that, at the moment, it acts as a playground to do some first steps.
+To start, match outcomes should be predicted. #goals and other kpi are note taken into account so far.
+A match has three potential outcomes.
+The home team wins (general marked with "1"), the away team wins ("2") or a draft ("X").

 ## Benchmark